Tylecodon occultans (Toelken) Toelken

 Toxicity of Tylecodon occultans

 T. occultans is adapted to avoid animal predation being poisonous.
-Keep it away from children, pets, and livestock.
+Therefore, keep it away from children, pets, and livestock.

 - Back to genus Tylecodon